Pick euro or drachma, Greek conservative tells voters

 Tsipras has rejected forming a government of national unity, but Samaras said the country could not afford a third election.

 "We cannot withstand it," he said.
-"We are in favor of renegotiating (the bailout) for jobs and to remain in the euro; this is what the Greek people want."
+"We are in favour of renegotiating (the bailout) for jobs and to remain in the euro; this is what the Greek people want."

 "Should young people have opportunities to work or will we allow today's incredible unemployment to become a nightmare?"